501 Queen: 1875–1999

+2000–present

 In 2013, the TTC considered setting up a transit mall on the downtown portion of either Queen or King Street.
 TTC CEO Andy Byford wanted a car-free corridor along one of the city's two busiest streetcar lines (either 501 Queen or 504 King) to prevent bunching, gaps and service delays.
 Byford would ban general automobile traffic along the streetcar corridor but allow cyclists, taxicabs and delivery trucks.
 Byford preferred King Street for the transit mall because of recent condominium development along that street.
 There were similar proposals for a transit mall in 2001 and 2007.
 Ultimately, the King Street Transit Priority Corridor was established in late 2017.

+On January 3, 2016, the 501 Queen route was split into two sections at Humber Loop in order to make its service more reliable.
+Effectively, the section west of Humber Loop became the 507 Long Branch route in all but name.

 In January 2017, construction began for approximately 15 months on various projects west of Roncesvalles Avenue, including rebuilding the bridge over the Humber River carrying streetcar tracks.
 Other work included replacing track and overhead along portions of the Queensway and Lake Shore Boulevard as well as at the Humber Loop.
 Also at the Humber Loop, a new substation was built, platforms were made accessible to accommodate Flexity streetcars and a siding on the west-to-east loop was modified.
 In April 2018, streetcar operations resumed between Sunnyside Loop and Humber Loop.
 Streetcar service between Humber Loop and Long Branch Loop resumed in June 2018.

 From May to September 2017, all streetcar service along the entire 501 Queen route was replaced by buses to permit multiple construction projects along Queen Street to take place, including the replacement of an overhead pedestrian walkway at the Eaton Centre, which required overhead wires to be removed.
 According to a TTC spokesperson, it took 65 buses to replace the 50 streetcars then operating east of the Sunnyside Loop.